nishantnayar/prefect-trading/docs/data-recycler-websocket.md

 1. **Memory Usage**: Large datasets may require significant memory
 2. **Database Load**: Consider read-only replicas for large datasets
 3. **Network**: Local WebSocket connections minimize network overhead
 4. **Cleanup**: Regular cleanup of old recycled data to prevent bloat

+## Data Availability Note

+**Important**: Your database contains market data starting from **2025-06-23**.
+When configuring date ranges for replay, ensure all dates fall within this period.
+The system will automatically validate date ranges and warn if requested dates are outside the available data range.